 - Clearance is the starting line, not the finish line: Your regulatory duties continue long after your device is on the market.
 You must maintain your quality system, report adverse events, and understand when modifications to your device require a new 510(k) submission.

-What Is a 510(k) and Why Do You Need One?
+What’s a 510(k) and Do I Really Need One?

 If you’re in the medical device space, you’ve definitely heard the term “510(k)” thrown around.
 So, what is it, really?
 Think of a 510(k) as your formal introduction to the FDA.
 It’s a premarket submission you send to demonstrate that your new medical device is safe and effective enough for the U.S. market.
 The key here is proving your device is “substantially equivalent” to a device that’s already legally being sold—this existing device is called a “predicate device.”